 In terms of revenues, analysts have also lowered their estimates during the quarter.
-As a result, the estimated (year-over-year) revenue growth rate for Q1 2023 is lower now relative to the start of the quarter.
-As of today, the S&P 500 is expected to report (year-over-year) revenue growth of 2.0%, compared to the estimated (year-over-year) revenue growth rate of 3.4% on December 31.
+As of today, the S&P 500 is expected to report (year-over-year) revenue growth of 1.9%, compared to the estimated (year-over-year) revenue growth rate of 3.4% on December 31.

-If 2.0% is the actual growth rate for the quarter, it will mark the lowest revenue growth rate reported by the index since Q3 2020 (-1.1%).
+If 1.9% is the actual growth rate for the quarter, it will mark the lowest revenue growth rate reported by the index since Q3 2020 (-1.1%).
 Seven sectors are projected to report year-over-year growth in revenues, led by the Financials sector.
 On the other hand, four sectors are predicted to report a year-over-year decline in revenues, led by the Materials sector.

 Looking ahead, analysts expect earnings declines for the first half of 2023, but earnings growth for the second half of 2023.
-For Q1 2023 and Q2 2023, analysts are projecting earnings declines of -6.1% and -3.9%, respectively.
-For Q3 2023 and Q4 2023, analysts are projecting earnings growth of 2.8% and 9.6%, respectively.
+For Q1 2023 and Q2 2023, analysts are projecting earnings declines of -6.1% and -3.8%, respectively.
+For Q3 2023 and Q4 2023, analysts are projecting earnings growth of 2.9% and 9.7%, respectively.
 For all of CY 2023, analysts predict earnings growth of 1.9%.

-The forward 12-month P/E ratio is 17.2, which is below the 5-year average (18.5) and below the 10-year average (17.3).
+The forward 12-month P/E ratio is 17.1, which is below the 5-year average (18.5) and below the 10-year average (17.3).
 However, it is above the forward P/E ratio of 16.7 recorded at the end of the fourth quarter (December 31), as the price of the index has increased while the forward 12-month EPS estimate has decreased since December 31.

-During the upcoming week, one S&P 500 company is scheduled to report results for the fourth quarter and three S&P 500 companies are scheduled to report results for the first quarter.
+During the upcoming week, five S&P 500 companies (including one Dow 30 component) are scheduled to report results for the first quarter.

-Earnings Revisions: Materials Sector Sees Largest Estimate Decrease
+Earnings Revisions: Materials Sector Sees Largest Decrease in EPS Estimates

-Small Increase in Estimated Earnings Decline for Q1 This Week
+No Change in Estimated Earnings Decline for Q1 This Week

-During the past week, the estimated earnings decline for the S&P 500 for Q1 2023 increased slightly to -6.1% from -6.0%.
-Downward revisions to estimates for companies in the Energy sector were the main contributor to the slight increase in the earnings decline during the week.
+During the past week, the estimated earnings decline for the S&P 500 for Q1 2023 remained unchanged at -6.1%.

-The estimated earnings decline for the S&P 500 for Q1 2023 of -6.1% today is larger than the estimate of -0.4% at the start of the quarter (December 31), as estimated earnings for the index of \$440.5 billion today are 5.8% below the estimate of \$467.5 billion at the start of the quarter.
-Ten sectors have recorded a decrease in expected (dollar-level) earnings due to downward revisions to earnings estimates, led by the Materials, Consumer Discretionary, Health Care, and Industrials sectors.
+The estimated earnings decline for the S&P 500 for Q1 2023 of -6.1% today is larger than the estimate of -0.3% at the start of the quarter (December 31), as estimated earnings for the index of \$440.4 billion today are 5.8% below the estimate of \$467.5 billion at the start of the quarter.
+Ten sectors have recorded a decrease in expected (dollar-level) earnings due to downward revisions to earnings estimates, led by the Materials, Consumer Discretionary, Industrials, and Health Care sectors.
 On the other hand, the Utilities sector is the only sector that has recorded an increase in expected (dollar-level) earnings due to upward revisions to earnings estimates.

-Materials: Mosaic Leads Earnings Decrease Since December 31
+Materials: 83% of Companies Have Seen EPS Estimates Decrease Since December 31